 While attending classes at SRCC, you will live in double rooms in the nearby International Guest House.
 While traveling to Agra and Jaipur (two nights), you will be staying in double rooms in hotels.
 Meals will be provided while at SRCC but meals will be on your own when traveling to cultural sites in Delhi, Agra and Jaipur.

-This is a faculty-led, two-week program led by Professor Ann Rupnow (Management and Marketing).
+This is a faculty-led, three-week program led by Dr. Ganga Vadhavkar (Communication & Journalism).
 You will study with other UW-Eau Claire students during your stay in India and will be paired with a student buddy at SRCC.

 To learn more about the academics of this program click Academics - India Winterim

-Below you will find more information on program cost: India Globalization Winter16.pdf
+Below you will find more information on program cost: India Globalization Winter17.pdf

 In order to understand the rich history and geography of India, cultural visits within New Delhi and to the neighboring cities of Agra and Jaipur will take place on weekends.